foxtrot135/MSE/README.md

 Customizable Search Options: Tailor search parameters to find samples that match specific research requirements, improving accuracy and relevancy.

 ## Installation
-- Requires Cuckoo Sandbox (*has been undergoing major functionality revamps for a while but can't wait FOR IT to be back!!*)
+- Requires Cuckoo Sandbox (*has been undergoing MAJOR functionality revamps for a while but can't wait FOR IT to be back!!*)
 - MongoDB
 - Python